Albert Edward Smith: Stalinism

-In the 1934 provincial election, Smith ran as a candidate of the Ontario Communist Party against Conservative Premier George Henry in the constituency of York East.
-He finished fourth, though still polling a respectable 664 votes.
+In the 1934 Ontario general election, Smith was the Communist Party candidate in York East, running against Conservative Premier George Stewart Henry in his own riding.
+He was the highest profile CPC candidate in the province, and a frequent speaker at meetings and rallies supporting the party's slate of 12 candidates.
+However, he was unsuccessful in his run against Premier Henry amd CCF candidate Arthur Henry Williams, president of the East York Workers' Association.
+Smith came in fourth with just 645 votes.

-Also in 1934, Smith polled a surprising 8,500 votes when he ran for Mayor of Toronto.
+Also in 1934, Smith ran for Mayor of Toronto.
+In that larger district he polled a surprising but still insufficient 8,500 votes.

-Returning again to northern Ontario, Smith ran for the House of Commons as a candidate of the Communist Party in the 1935 federal election.
+Returning again to northern Ontario, Smith ran for the House of Commons as a CPC candidate in the 1935 federal election.
 He received 1,161 votes for a fourth-place finish in Port Arthur.

 Later years

 Smith largely curtailed his political activities after this time, though he remained an active figure within the Communist Party.

-He returned to Manitoba for the 1945 federal election, and campaigned for the Labor-Progressive Party (as the Communist Party had renamed itself) in his old riding of Brandon.
+He returned to Manitoba for the 1945 federal election and ran as a candidate for the Labor-Progressive Party (as the Communist Party had renamed itself) in his old riding of Brandon.
 He received 497 votes, finishing fourth.
-The winner was Liberal James Ewen Matthews.

-Smith died in 1947.
+Smith died on April 12, 1947 in Toronto.
 His autobiography, All My Life, was published posthumously in 1949.
 The work chronicles his religious and political evolution, and gives extensive consideration to the Communist Party's struggles of the 1930s.

 To the end of his life, Smith argued that his beliefs were a reflection of the message promoted by Jesus.

 A. E. Smith's son, Stewart Smith, was a leading member of the Communist Party in his own right.